VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_process.md

 To better understand how models are implemented, you can read the detailed instructions from the [previous section](@ref model_implementation_page).
 But for the sake of completeness, we'll implement a growth model here.

-This growth model uses the assimilation computed using the coupled energy balance process from `PlantBiophysics.jl`.
-Then it removes the maintenance respiration and the growth respiration from that source of carbon, and increments the leaf biomass by the remaining carbon offer.
+This growth model needs the carbohydrate assimilation that we could compute using *e.g.* the coupled energy balance process from `PlantBiophysics.jl`.
+Then the model removes the maintenance respiration and the growth respiration from that source of carbon, and increments the leaf biomass by the remaining carbon offer.

 Let's implement this model below: